muhdarifrawi/run-for-me/README.md

 Registered user can also access the request run and relief run pages of the webpage.
 Clicking on to the request run tab, they would be led to the request run page.
 There, they would see any requests that they would have sent in.
 Else, it would show “No requests yet”.

 To send request, registered user would have to click on to the “Add Request”.
 It would lead users to the request form where all the required fields are to be filled.
-The only field that is optional is the image field.
+The only field that is optional is the image field. ***Please do take note that the date format is to be filled as such yyyy-mm-dd***

 At the bottom-most of the form, registered user would have to fill up their credit card details.
 As this is handled by Stripe, no data is kept in the app database.